Geocodio/docs/source/index.html.md

 ### Using `stateleg-next`

-`stateleg-next` is a preview of upcoming 2021 redistrict changes based on the 2020 census.
+`stateleg-next` is a preview of upcoming 2022 redistricting changes based on the 2020 census.
 Where available, the state legislative district returned will be based on newly redistricted boundaries.

 If new boundaries are not available, the current boundaries are used instead (effectively returning the same data as when the `stateleg` field append is used).

-The following states have updated boundaries:

-* California
-* Colorado
-* Delaware
-* Illinois
-* Indiana
-* Maine
-* Massachusetts
-* Nebraska
-* New York
-* North Carolina
-* Oklahoma
-* Oregon
-* Texas
-* Utah
-* Virginia
-* West Virginia (State House only)
-* Wisconsin

-We are updating boundaries and adding new states as redistricting occurs and maps are published.
-The list will continue to be updated.
-Last change was made on 2/25/2022.
+The `is_upcoming_state_legislative_district` indicates whether redistricted data is returned.

+See our [redistricting 2020 page](https://www.geocod.io/redistricting-2022/) for more information on updated states.

 > Example lookup using the `22206` zip code instead of a full address